-2024 Beekeeping for Beginners Course
+2025 Beekeeping for Beginners Course

 We have taken on board past feedback and comments which has resulted in a review of the way we deliver our course.
 This year we have a more streamlined, varied course programme and we think you'll enjoy it.

-Our course will start on 23rd March 2024 and comprises of 7 sessions, the last one being in September.
+Our course will start on 29th March 2025 and comprises of 7 sessions, the last one being in September.
 That's one session per month between March and September.
 The sessions will be held on Saturdays and apart from the first session, will last around 1.5 - 2 hours.
 We encourage you to attend all 7 sessions as at each session, there is something new to learn and see.

 For comfort and ease of teaching, we limit the number on our beginners course to a maximum of 24 places.
 They are on a first come, first served basis.
 If you have already registered your interest, you will be contacted in the next couple of weeks if you have not, please email us here.

-The beginners course fee is £50.00 or £75.00 for a couple.
+The beginners course fee is £60.00 or £80.00 for a couple and includes a copy of the BBKA Book.

 We look forward to welcoming you and joining us at the start of your beekeeping journey.

-Our 2024 course programme is as follows:
+Our 2025 course programme is as follows: PLEASE NOTE: This course is now fully subscribed.

-23rd March 9.30 - 16:00
+29th March 10.00 - 16:00

 Today is an overview of beekeeping and you will learn about The Honey Bee Colony, Setting up your Apiary, equipment, hive inspections, products of the hive, Stings and First Aid.